10 Important Life Lessons You Learn From Living Abroad

 When I started reciprocating meal invites, I found that food is a fun and easy way to introduce your culture to an international crowd.
 It’s also a great vehicle for sharing your experiences abroad with friends and family back home (they will be significantly more willing to eat your food than watch a half hour slideshow of your photos).

-4. How to ask for help
+How to ask for help

 It’s fine to ask for directions or recommendations when you’re on vacation—it’s expected even.
 But in our normal lives we tend to be pretty self-sufficient.
 We figure out how to do things like pump gas and eat artichokes by watching other people do it all our lives.
 Or, failing that, searching for instructional YouTube videos.
-Either way, we can go it alone.
+Either way, we can go at it alone.

 Not so much when you live abroad.
 No matter what, there will be moments when you need to swallow your pride and ask someone for help with a chore you wouldn’t have blinked at back home.
-Like buying shoes… When I lived in Vietnam I had trouble finding shoes that would fit my giant, American feet.
+Like buying shoes… When I lived in Vietnam, I had trouble finding shoes that would fit my giant, American feet.
 I looked in all the markets and department stores, but nothing fit.

 It is humbling to ask someone how to buy shoes.
 It is even more humbling to require that person to personally take you to a shoe store and have them explain to the shop owner that you need clown-sized shoes.
 But once I wrangled a friend into helping me, the process only took about twenty minutes.
 As it happens, asking for help when you need it is an extremely useful habit.

-5. How to question the status quo
+To question the status quo

 All those things you grew up thinking were written in stone?
 Forget about them.
 There is almost nothing you’ve learned that is incontestable—everything from table manners to hygiene is culturally relative.